phorton1/Arduino-esp32_cnc3018/docs/hardware.md

 ![bottom_detail.jpg](images/bottom_detail.jpg)

-Above, the tall 3d printed block and plastic 5mm t-nut are used to attached the Y-stop piece to the bottom of the platten and the switches are struck as the platten moves forwards and backwards.
+Above, the tall 3d printed block and plastic 5mm t-nut are used to attached the Y-stop piece to the bottom of the platen and the switches are struck as the platen moves forwards and backwards.

 ## Switch Connectors